-The Oread Project is modeled after the Ponderosa Project at Northern Arizona University and the Piedmont Project at Emory University.
-White attended a training workshop at Emory in January of this year to learn how to apply this model at KU.
+The Oread Project is modeled after similar programs on other university campuses including the Ponderosa Project at Northern Arizona University and the Piedmont Project at Emory University.